northstarswap/devblog/content/Unreal Engine/Asset Management.md

 ## Create a Blueprint Function Library for handling our items
 The last part of the C++ implementation will be creating a Blueprint Function Library that contains functions that make it easier to spawn items without users of our API having to think about details like remembering to set the item definition after spawning the actor.

+> [!info]
+> Even though it's called a Blueprint Function Library, it's perfectly acceptable to use the functions in it in C++.
+You can even create static non-reflected functions here so all of your library functions for a feature live in one class.
+>
+> The only thing inheriting BPFL does it make the reflected function callspace global so the `UFUNCTION`-marked functions can be accessed from anywhere.
+Otherwise, it's a completely normal class.

 ```cpp
 // SandboxItemLibrary.h